 Setting off on an entrepreneurial career often feels like venturing into wild and unfamiliar territory.
 Exploring Entrepreneurship (2nd Ed) is your personal guide to the journey – it helps you tackle key practical challenges and encourages a deeper appreciation of the people and places you encounter along the way.

 Exploring Entrepreneurship examines the nature of entrepreneurial activity in the 21st century, and aims to help students develop the skills and knowledge required by commercial and social entrepreneurs.
 The book is divided into two distinct, but inter-related, parts that cover practical issues related to the creation of an entrepreneurial venture, together with reviews of related research evidence and more theoretical discussion about entrepreneurship.
 This enables students to understand the theoretical perspectives of entrepreneurship, and how these can be applied to practice.
 The text makes extensive use of up-to-date case studies and illustrative examples helps students easily contextualise theory, and see how it applies to practice.

 “I am delighted with the way the book integrates practice and theory.
-As a serial entrepreneur and academic I recognise the value which both bring to understanding enterprise.”
+As a serial entrepreneur and academic, I recognise the value which both bring to understanding enterprise.”
 Said Nigel.
-“I am particularly grateful to the 12 entrepreneurs who agreed to be interviewed for the book.
+“I am particularly grateful to the entrepreneurs who agreed to be interviewed for the book and video cases.
 For me they bring it alive.”

 Exploring Entrepreneurship offers a fresh and contemporary approach to this popular subject area, combining academic rigour and critical reflection with practical relevance.
 It is supported by an extensive Online Resource Centre.